Paolo Boffetta: Career

-He was vice president of the International Prevention Research Institute in Lyon during 2009-2013.
-He regularly serves as chair or member of national and international committees, including in particular review committees of the US National Institute of Health and the National Academy of Sciences.
-He is a fellow of the European Academy of Cancer Sciences and the New York Academy of Medicine.
+Boffetta served as vice president of the International Prevention Research Institute in Lyon from 2009 to 2013.
+He regularly serves as chair or member of national and international committees, including review committees of the US National Institutes of Health and the National Academy of Sciences, and he is a fellow of several Academies including the European Academy of Cancer Sciences and the New York Academy of Medicine.
+Among other awards, in 2023 the President of the Italian Republic bestowed upon him the title of Commander of the Order of Merit of the Italian Republic for Scientific Merit.